Ian-morph/public-showcase/mexico_covid_eda.md

 In comparison, the other columns, such as pneumonia, where mode was used to fill in missing data, had a low percentage of N/A values.

-The imputation of values for N/A would be ideally be carried out on the train set with the test data kept intact.
+The imputation of values for N/A would be ideally be carried out on the train set, but the test data should be kept intact.
 ```